grknsytrk/f1-driver-rater/README.md

    npm run dev
    ```

-4. Open your browser and go to `http://localhost:5173`.
-You should see the app running.
+4. Open your browser and go to the localhost URL shown in the terminal.
+The app should be running.

 If you want to build for production instead, you can run `npm run build` and the output will be in the `dist` folder.